ccb-hms/workbench-python-workshop/episodes/home-02-objects.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "What is an object?"
+- What is an object?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Define objects."
+- Define objects.
-- "Use an object's methods."
+- Use an object's methods.
-- "Call a constructor for an object."
+- Call a constructor for an object.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "Objects are entities with both **data** and **methods**"
+- Objects are entities with both **data** and **methods**
-- "Methods are unique to objects, and so methods with the same name may work differently on different objects."
+- Methods are unique to objects, and so methods with the same name may work differently on different objects.
-- "You can create an object using a **constructor**."
+- You can create an object using a **constructor**.
-- "Objects need to be explicitly copied."
+- Objects need to be explicitly copied.

 ::::::::::::::::::::::::::::::::::::::::::::::::